Language & Literature

 There is plenty of archaelogical evidence that shows that Tibet had writing before the arrival of Buddhism.
 However, Thönmi Sambhota, a minister of Tibetan king, Songtsan Gampo (617-650,) returned from India with a proto-Sharada script used in Kashmir that was taught to him by the Brahmin Lichin Kara.
 This script, somewhat similar to Devnagri (Skt. god-writing) that is used for Sanskrit and Hindi, made it possible for Tibetan linguistics to conform to the classical language as found in Buddhist literature.

 The method for recording language is different, however, from that used in the Indian languages.
-Letters that go to comprise the word are linked by the familiar line joining them at the top, but syllables can also be formed of stacks of consonants written as a kind of chain one over the other.
+Letters that go to comprise the word seem linked by the familiar line joining them at the top, but syllables can also be formed of stacks of consonants written as a kind of chain one over the other.

 Representation of Tibetan using "our" letters